 The only change I made was to roast the garlic.
 I prefer the sweeter, milder flavor of the roasted garlic in this recipe.
-And of course I swap out the traditional pita bread and serve it with sliced cumber rounds and red pepper slices as dippers.
+And of course I swap out the traditional pita bread and eat it with sliced cumber rounds and red pepper slices as dippers.

-This recipe is very easy.
-It just takes a little planning ahead to roast the eggplant and garlic.
-Put the vegetables in the oven at least an hour before you want to make the dip.
+Just roast the vegetables at least an hour before you want to make the dip.
 A little earlier is even better.
-That way you can let the eggplant and garlic cool a bit before peeling.
-I usually peel the eggplant right into the food processor.
-I squeeze the garlic and lemon straight in as well.
+That way you can let the eggplant and garlic cool before peeling them.
+I usually peel the eggplant right into the food processor, and squeeze the garlic and lemon straight in as well.

-- Preheat oven to 400 degrees.
+Preheat oven to 400 degrees.

-- Cut the top off the head of garlic.
+Cut the top off the head of garlic.
 Place on a sheet of foil and drizzle with olive oil.
 Wrap tightly in foil and place on a rimmed baking sheet with the eggplants.

-- Roast the vegetables for about 45 minutes, until the eggplants are collapsed and the garlic is completely soft.
+Roast the vegetables for about 45 minutes, until the eggplants are collapsed and the garlic is completely soft.

-- Cut the eggplants in half lengthwise and place in a colander to cool and drain.
+Cut the eggplants in half lengthwise and place in a colander to cool and drain.
 Open the garlic packet to cool.

-- Peel the eggplants and squeeze the flesh from the garlic head.
+Peel the eggplants and squeeze the flesh from the garlic head.
 Place all ingredients in the food processor and pulse to desired consistency.
 Taste and adjust seasonings.